CloudCannon/cloudcannon-suite/src/collections/_dist/setup.md

 #### build

-Compiles HTML and CSS to be run at a base url
+Compiles HTML and CSS to be run at a baseurl

 ```bash
 $ gulp dist:build